Skip to main content

 📕 Sandworm

-Nation-state hacking that'll keep you up at night.
-Understanding geopolitical cyber warfare helps you think bigger than just technical vulnerabilities.
+Nation-state hacking that puts cybersecurity in a geopolitical context.
+Understanding state-level cyber warfare helps you think bigger than just technical vulnerabilities.

 📗 Ghost in the Wires